+No student shall remove school-provided food items from the food service area at the end of the meal period, especially milk, juice, and other items requiring temperature-controlled environments.
 Except for food service workers as required by their job duties, District employees may only remove school provided food items from the food service area when required by a 504 plan or a student's IEP.

-Legal References: Commissioner's Memo FIN 08-076

-Commissioner's Memo FIN 15-052
+References: Commissioner's Memo FIN 08-076; Commissioner's Memo FIN 15-052

-4.59-ACADEMIC COURSE ATTENDANCE BY PRIVATE SCHOOL AND HOME SCHOOLED STUDENTS
+4.59-ACADEMIC COURSE ATTENDANCE BY PRIVATE SCHOOL AND HOME SCHOOL STUDENTS

-The District allows private school and home schooled students whose parents, legal guardians, or other responsible adult with whom the student resides are residents of the District to attend academic courses offered By the District.
+The District allows private school and home school students whose parents, legal guardians, or other responsible adult with whom the student resides are residents of the District to attend academic courses offered by the District.
 The District will place a list of courses that a private school or home school student may request to attend on its website by: